AutharianTeam/Autharian/README.md

 # Autharian
-A cryptocurrency built using python with proof of capacity
+A cryptocurrency built using python with proof of spacetime